-National Forest Council, which was established pursuant to Act XXXVII of 2009 on Forests, Protection of Forests and Forestry.
-The organization’s activities are regulated by Governmental Decree no. 1378/2013.
+• National Forest Council, which was established pursuant to Act XXXVII. of 2009. on Forests, Protection of Forests and Forestry.
+The organization’s activities are regulated by 1378/2013.
 (VI.
 27.)
 Its members: representatives of government organs responsible for forest affairs under the control of the minister of agriculture, forest owners, associations of foresters, scientific institutions and environmental and nature conservation, nature touring, tourism and awareness raising NGOs.
 The Council forms an opinion on draft legislation relating to forest protection and sustainable forestry, the economic, regulatory and development directives of forestry and issues relating to the asset management of forests.
 It may issue proposals in connection with scientific research relating to the protection, development of forests, sustainable forestry, forestry training, the protection, maintenance and management of forests and the use of funds related to the above.

-In relation to the use of EU funds, Operational Programmes defining the target areas for the use of EU funds have been elaborated; their implementation is monitored by monitoring committees.
+• In relation to the use of EU funds, Operational Programmes defining the target areas for the use of EU funds have been elaborated; their implementation is monitored by monitoring committees.
 At least one environmental NGO delegates a member of the monitoring committees.
 At least one independent external expert delegated by a non-governmental professional organisation is a voting member of the Assessment Committees, the bodies proposing decisions on the received tenders.
-In accordance with section 9 paragraph (3) point f) of the Governmental Decree no. 4/2011 (I. 28.) on the use of subsidies from the European Regional Development Fund, the European Social Fund and the Cohesion Fund during the 2007- 2013 programming period, members of community, civilian, economical and professional organizations delegate members to the monitoring committees of operational programs.
+In accordance with Section 9.
+Paragraph (3) item f) of the Governmental Decree 4/2011 (I. 28.) on the use of subsidies from the European Regional Development Fund, the European Social Fund and the Cohesion Fund during the 2007- 2013 programming period, members of community, civilian, economical and professional organizations delegate members to the monitoring committees of operational programs.

-In the area of water management, Regional Water Management Councils (TVT), Subcatchment Water Management Councils (RVT) and the National Water Management Council (OVT) operate for the purpose of ensuring the professional and scientific substantiation of water catchment management planning affecting the national and partial areas of water management and public participation.
+• In the area of water management, Regional Water Management Councils (TVT), Subcatchment Water Management Councils (RVT) and the National Water Management Council (OVT) operate for the purpose of ensuring the professional and scientific substantiation of water catchment management planning affecting the national and partial areas of water management and public participation.
 The Council was established on 19 May 2009 as the supreme forum of public coordination relating to the planning of water catchment management.
-The documents relating to the operation of the Council can be accessed at the website www.vizeink.hu.

-Owing to uniform water administration and a greater government role, the Regional Public Water Management Duties Working Group was established on 5 October 2010 with government and regional water management entities for the purpose of reviewing regional water management duties and the underlying institutional system.
-The working group puts forth proposals for the elaboration of strategies and concepts serving the more efficient operation of public water systems and the water facility systems of water catchments.

-Water and Health Committee: The involvement of the public into the decision-making process in water and health issues is a high priority of the Water and Health Record that is connected to the UN ECC Treaty on the use and protection of trans-boundary waterways and international lakes.
+• Water and Health Committee: The involvement of the public into the decision-making process in water and health issues is a high priority of the Water and Health Record that is connected to the UN ECC Treaty on the use and protection of trans-boundary waterways and international lakes.
 The activities of the Water and Health Committee that is responsible for the domestic implementation involves co-operation with concerned civilian (mainly professional) organizations into the designation of national goals and their execution and the evaluation of progress as well.
-The national report on the execution of the Water and Health record, completed in May 2013 was created with active contribution from concerned civilian (mainly professional) organizations.